pflooky/data-caterer-docs/docs/setup/guide/scenario/delete-generated-data.md

 !!! example "Info"

     Delete generated data is a paid feature.
+Try the free trial [here](../../../get-started/docker.md).

 Creating a data generator for Postgres and delete the generated data after using it.